 This approach promotes finality, enabling parties to resolve disputes efficiently within defined settlement timelines.
 Confidentiality clauses often accompany these waivers, reinforcing the intent to conclusively settle all matters and protect sensitive information.

 Legal precedents emphasize that waiving unknown claims prevents protracted litigation over unforeseen issues, aligning with public interest in judicial economy.
-However, for enforceability, the waiver must be explicit and supported by adequate consideration.
+For enforceability, the waiver must be explicit and supported by adequate consideration.

 The integration of these waivers within settlement agreements reflects a balance between protecting parties’ rights and fostering certainty in dispute resolution.
-Ultimately, the legal basis rests on ensuring that settlements serve as comprehensive and binding resolutions, consistent with contractual freedom and public policy objectives.
+The legal basis rests on ensuring that settlements serve as comprehensive and binding resolutions, consistent with contractual freedom and public policy objectives.

 Settlement agreements often address unknown claims arising from undisclosed facts or future developments related to the dispute.